hypertidy/meshroom/README.md

 The goal of hmmr is to provide the heightmap meshing facility of the [hmm library](https://github.com/fogleman/hmm) to R.

-It currently does not do anything, the meshing is run but nothing is returned but an empty list and a message.
+It currently does not do anything *unless `file_stl` is specified*, the meshing is run but nothing is returned but an empty list and a message.

 TODO

+  - DONE: STL output
   - allow input from in memory matrix
   - capture output triangles
-  - sort out use of hmm, see notes
+  - sort out use of hmm, see notes below and in 00\_hmmr.cpp

 <!-- end list -->